-It normally takes six weeks for this to heal.
+This injury normally takes six weeks to heal.

 Smoking will slow down your healing.
 We would advise that you stop smoking while your fracture heals.
 Talk to your GP or go to www.smokefree.nhs.uk for more information.

 Pain and swelling: